0% platform fee — first 1,000,000 customersClaim 0% fee

 RunWhat did this specific job cost?user field per run ID

-StepWhich pipeline step drives cost?Per-call cost header accumulation
+StepWhich pipeline step drives cost?Per-call cost accumulation

 You want all three.
 Role-level tells you where to optimize.
 Run-level tells you when a specific job went wrong.
 Step-level tells you exactly which operation to fix.